Common Name(s): Jicarillo

 Grain/Texture: Uniform medium to fine texture with good natural luster.

-Endgrain: Diffuse-porous; solitary and radial multiples; medium to large pores arranged radially, few to very few; tyloses common; parenchyma reticulate; narrow rays, spacing close.
+Endgrain: Diffuse-porous; primarily in clusters and radial multiples; large pores arranged radially, few to very few; tyloses common; parenchyma diffuse-in-aggregates, reticulate; narrow rays, spacing fairly close.

 Rot Resistance: Reported to have good rot resistance.